hangoclong/CMD-2025/week2/s6/readme.md

 ## Live Coding - Bringing "IdeaStorm" to Life

-Our app looks great after the refactoring in Session 5, but it's still just a pretty picture.
-It doesn't remember what we type, and the buttons don't do anything.
+Our app looks great after the UI refactoring in Session 5.
+We have a clean component structure and modern components like `<Pressable>`.
+However, it's still just a pretty picture.
+It doesn't remember what we type, and the button doesn't do anything.
 Today, we'll add the "brain" to our app using React's state management.

 ### Step 1: Adding State with `useState`

 First, we need to give our `App` component some memory.
 We need to remember:

+**What is State?
+An Analogy**

+Think of a component's `state` as its short-term memory.
+It's any data that can change over time and should cause the UI to re-render.
+React gives us a special tool called the `useState` hook to manage this memory.

+Imagine `useState` gives you a box:
+1. The value currently inside the box (e.g., `newTitle`).
+2. A special function to replace what's in the box (e.g., `setNewTitle`).

+When you use the special function to change the value, React knows it needs to update the screen to show the new value.
+This is the core of interactivity in React.
 1. The text the user is currently typing in the "title" input.
 2. The text for the "description" input.
 3. The list of all the ideas that have been added.